 Greyhounds are probably the fastest dogs in the world.
 Some experts even claim that they are the fastest domesticated land animals.
-For this reason, they have been the stars of many global competitions where punters wager thousands of dollars on a daily basis.
+For this reason, they have been the stars of many global competitions where punters wager thousands of dollars daily.

 If you are new to all of this, you are probably wondering what we mean.
 Well, here’s a quick breakdown of Greyhound racing to get you up to speed.